The structure of polynomial growth for tree automata/transducers and MSO set queries: Introduction

 In one direction, the ambiguity of a tree automaton is just the value of the $\bbN$-weighted automaton obtained by setting all weights to 1.
 The converse reduction, however, induces an exponential blow-up (unless the weights are given in unary).
 By working directly in the weighted setting, we still manage to generalize \Cref{thm:degree-ambiguity} to $\bbN$-weighted tree automata with the same complexity bounds (\Cref{thm:degree-weighted}).

-\subparagraph{MSO set queries.}
+\subparagraph{MSO set queries (\S\ref{sec:queries}).}

-Let $F(X_1,\dots,X_\ell)$ be a formula of \emph{monadic second-order logic} (MSO) over trees.
+Let $F(X_1,\dots,X_\ell)$ be a formula of \emph{monadic second-order logic} (MSO) over trees, encoded as relational structures in the usual way.
 We capitalize the free variables $X_1,\dots,X_\ell$ to indicate that they are second-order variables -- that is, they range over sets of nodes.
 Such a formula defines an \emph{MSO set query}

 The enumeration of the results of such queries has been an active topic of research in database theory, see for instance~\cite[Sections~3.4~\&~4.3]{AmarilliHDR}.
 Here, we start with this elementary remark: \begin{claim} From an MSO set query over trees (given by a formula), one can effectively compute a tree automaton whose ambiguity coincides, over any input tree, with the number of results of the query.
 Thus, the growth rate of this query enjoys a polynomial/exponential dichotomy and its degree is computable. \end{claim}